giordi91/SirEngineThe3rd/README.md

 ## Run the demo scene
 Altough I said I don't expect you to use the engine, being able to at least run a demo scene might help to use the debugger and follow the code flow.
 The demo scene is really simple with a PBR sphere and the grass shader.
-To run it you can download the resources from here: https://github.com/giordi91/SirEngineThe3rd/releases/tag/resources-data I used a temporary release to host the zip.
+To run it you can download the resources from here: https://github.com/giordi91/SirEngineThe3rd/releases/tag/resources-data .

+***IMPORTANT***: It is critical that you download the data from the link above, and not simply copy the data folder from inside the root of the project.
+The data folder inside the project contains the un-processed raw data, which the engine does not load.
+The folder in the archive instead contains the necessary data that has be pre-compiled to engine ready data.

+I used a temporary release to host the zip.
 Download it, unzip it and make sure to put the data folder inside build/bin.
 You should see something like this:

 ![alt text](./docs/images/resources.png "resources")